 You may be eligible for an SEP if you are denied or lose Medicaid coverage due to income changes, a child in your household ages out of the Children's Health Insurance Program (CHIP) or another qualifying circumstance occurs.
 To learn more, you can get in touch with your state’s Medicaid office.

-Is a spouse quitting their job a qualifying event?
+Is a spouse quitting their job a qualifying life event?

 Yes.
 If your spouse quits their job, it’s considered an involuntary loss of health coverage, no matter the situation.
 If they were the one whose employment provided health insurance, you would be able to seek a new plan during a Special Enrollment Period.
 If your spouse leaves their job and you want to fold them into your health coverage, this will also trigger an SEP.

 Turning 26 is a qualifying life event.
 This is when most dependents lose access to their parents’ health insurance coverage.
-Depending on where you live, you may have 60 days before your coverage ends and 60 days after to find a new plan during a Special Enrollment Period.
+Depending on where you live, you may have 60 days before your coverage ends and 60 days after finding a new plan during a Special Enrollment Period.

 Have more questions about individual health insurance?